nikclayton/powercoders.org/site/content/city/zuerich.md

   community

   Do you have any advice or contacts for us?
-Please let us know: andrina.beuggert@powercoders.org
+[Please let us know](andrina.beuggert@powercoders.org).
 events: []
 apply_as:
   - header: Participant